 Unified CVP is not part of the System PG, the Unified CCE Gateway PG does not report calls in queue or treatment to the parent Unified ICM.
 If your parent routing requires queueing or treatment information, deploying with Unified CVP might not meet your needs.

 A local Unified CCE child system provides ACD functionality.
 You can size the Unified CCE child system as a Rogger with a separate Unified CCE Agent PG server.
 The Rogger contains a Call Router and Logger.
 The set of redundant Agent PG servers contain the System PG for Unified Communications Manager and Unified IP IVR, CTI Server and CTI OS Server, and the optional

 VRU PG for Unified CVP.

 In either configuration, you need a separate Administration & Data Server to host the configuration and scripting tools for the system, as well as the optional Historical Database Server, and the web-based Unified Intelligence Center reporting tool.

-You can deploy the Unified CCE Gateway PG at the Unified ICME data center as shown in the following figure.
+You can deploy the Unified CCE Gateway PG at the Unified ICM data center as shown in the following figure.
 This deployment model allows you to manage and control the Unified CCE Gateway PGs centrally.
-When different companies own and manage the child and parent sites, that condition can force you to deploy the Unified CCE Gateway PG at the Unified ICME data center.
+When different companies own and manage the child and parent sites, that condition can force you to deploy the Unified CCE Gateway PG at the Unified ICM data center.
 For example, an Outsourcer/Service Bureau manages child site and connects to the Unified CCE Gateway PGs at the parent site.

 Figure 1.
 Parent/Child Deployment with Unified CCE Gateway PGs at Data Center